New Research Debunks Common ADHD Misconceptions

 Examining the long-term effects of ADHD medication is essential to fully understand its impact on individuals.

-Research suggests that medications such as Ritalin and Dexedrine can improve focus and efficiency in work or school.
+Research suggests that such as Ritalin and Dexedrine can improve focus and efficiency in work or school.

 However, it is important to note that medication alone does not address emotional issues related to ADHD.